-E. Proposed Effective Date of Waiver being Amended: 01/01/23 Approved Effective Date of Waiver being Amended: 01/01/23
+E. Proposed Effective Date: (mm/dd/yy)

+Approved Effective Date: 01/01/23

 PRA Disclosure Statement

 The purpose of this application is for states to request a Medicaid Section 1915(c) home and community-based services (HCBS) waiver.
 Section 1915(c) of the Social Security Act authorizes the Secretary of Health and Human Services to waive certain specific Medicaid statutory requirements so that a state may voluntarily offer HCBS to state-specified target group(s) of Medicaid beneficiaries who need a level of institutional care that is provided under the Medicaid state plan.
 Under the Privacy Act of 1974 any personally identifying information obtained will be kept private to the extent of the law.